DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 Note: you cannot specify an XSD which is uploaded as a resource to the proxy, or the environment, or the organization.
 You cannot use an xsd:// url.

-If a filename, the file must be present as a resource in the JAR file.
-This requires you to re-package the jar file.
-The structure of the jar must be like so:
+If using a file reference (file://something.xsd), the file must be present as a resource in the JAR file.
+This requires you to re-build and re-package the jar file.
+Place your .xsd file into the callout/src/main/resources directory.

+The structure of the generated jar must be like so:

 ```
 meta-inf/